+\textbf{Experimental procedure:} The experiment is conducted as follows: Capillary tubes (0.2mm x 6mm x 50mm) are loaded with colloidal particles and concentrated using a bar magnet.
+Particles are magnetized by a uniform magnetic field of 3-5 mT, generated using custom-built Helmholtz coils (see Fig.~\ref{fig1}).
+Contributions from induced dipole moments are negligible compared to the applied field.
+The sample is viewed using bright field illumination (Nikon Eclipse Ti2, $\times4$ magnification) and recorded at one frame every two seconds (Nikon-kinetix-m-c).
+With the magnetic field turned on, colloids mutually repel, and the suspension spreads (see Fig.~\ref{fig1}B--D).
+The density of the suspension was calculated using Voronoi tessellation, taking the density of particle $i$ positioned at $\mathbf{r}$ to be the inverse of its Voronoi area, $\rho(\mathbf{r}_i) = 1/A_{\rm cell}^i$.

-\textbf{Results for SiO.} Results for PS particles of diameter 10 $\mu$m were presented in the main text.
-Here, we will present additional results for SiO particles of diameter 5$\mu$m.
-The particles have a smaller magnetic susceptibility and, therefore, took much longer to reach the steady state distribution.
-Fig~\ref{fig:SiO STD} shows agreement between theory and practice, but only after a long time because of the weak magnetic field.
-The standard deviation of the particles aligns with the $R\propto t^\frac{1}{5}$ relation after about two hours into the experiment.
-Fig \ref{fig:SiO Density} shows the density of the suspension at a few different times.
+\textbf{Results for ${\rm SiO}_2$:} Here, we present additional results for ${\rm SiO}_2$ particles of diameter 5$\mu$m.
+The ${\rm SiO}_2$ particles seemed to chain more than the PS particles in the same magnetic field (5 mT), we found that at a lower magnetic field (0.5 mT) the ${\rm SiO}_2$ particles chained less.
+Fig~\ref{fig:Sio expriment}A shows agreement between theory and practice, but only after a long time because of the weak magnetic field.
+The STD of the particles aligns with $R\propto t^\frac{1}{5}$ after about two hours.
+Fig~\ref{fig:Sio expriment}B shows the density of the suspension at a few different times, and Fig~\ref{fig:Sio expriment}C shows the rescaled density collapse to the same master curve given by Eq.~1.

-Fig \ref{fig:SiO Normalized} shows the normalized density of the suspension at a few different times.
-The graphs fall on the same curve, as expected.

-The PS 10$\mu m$ particles reacted well to magnetic fields and did not form many clusters.
-For the SiO 5$\mu m$ particles, very weak magnetic fields (about 10 times weaker than those used with PS 10) were used in order to reduce the number of aggregates.
-Therefore, figure \ref{fig:SiO STD} takes a long time to stabilize.
-Regarding self-similarity, figure \ref{fig:SiO Normalized} demonstrates it wonderfully, and we can be confident that the system exhibits self-similar properties.